-While bushfires are a part of life for Victoria residents, there are steps we all can take to defend our homes and families.
+While bushfires are a part of life for Victoria residents, there are steps we all can take guard your home against bushfires.
 The causes of bushfires are clear.
 Lightning is the highest cause and accounts for nearly half of the area burnt by bushfires.
 The second most common reason is a deliberately lit fire, although these tend to consume far less space than fires ignited by lightning.
 Public utilities, including power lines, ignite relatively few fires, but subsequently burn similar area to bushfires caused by a deliberately lit fire.
 Fires ignited by cigarettes, matches, and the like are mostly in and around urban areas and are typically attended to more efficiently and thus burn small tracts of land.
 Many other fires are caused by less familiar ignition sources or have unknown causes.

 With the causes by and large known, some agencies work in a myriad of ways to affect fire suppression in Victoria.
 The Country Fire Authority, Department of Environment, Land, Water & Planning, and the Metropolitan Fire Brigade, which covers the metropolitan area of Melbourne, are three such agencies.